S2O: Static to Openable Enhancement for Articulated 3D Objects: Related work

-\mypara{Interior completion.} There has been some work on completing object interiors given two or more observed articulation states (open and closed). \citet{patil2023rosi} take images of different states, and \citet{liu2023paris} take multiview images from two states.
-However, assuming multiple input states is not realistic for static 3D meshes, as openable parts and their motions are not available in practice.
-Some work tackles geometric completion given partial observation in one state for objects~\cite{dai2017shape,cheng2023sdfusion} and for scenes~\cite{song2017semantic,dai2018scancomplete,wang2023slice3d}, but interior geometry completion for furniture objects has not been a focus of significant research despite many issues due to missing interiors in static 3D objects (see \cref{fig:task-challenges}).
-Thus, we introduce a simple but effective heuristic to complete interior geometry and establish a baseline for future work.
+\mypara{Interior completion.} Recent work has looked at completing object interiors given two or more articulation states (open and closed). \citet{patil2023rosi} take images of different states, and \citet{liu2023paris} take multiview images from two states.
+However, assuming multiple input states is not realistic as openable parts and their motions are not typically available for 3D meshes.
+Some work tackles geometric completion given partial observation in one state for objects~\cite{dai2017shape,cheng2023sdfusion} and for scenes~\cite{song2017semantic,dai2018scancomplete,wang2023slice3d}, but interior geometry completion for container objects has not been studied in detail despite many issues due to missing interiors (see \cref{fig:task-challenges}).
+Very recent work targets interior completion of openable parts~\cite{luo2025physpart} but can suffer from low reconstruction quality, and does not preserve the original mesh geometry, a requirement of our \ourtask task.